 Water & Sewer Emergencies

-For all water or sewer emergencies, please call the City of Siloam Springs Water/Wastewater Department at 479-238-0921, or after-hours at 479-524-4118, option one.
+For all water or sewer emergencies, please call the City of Siloam Springs Water/Wastewater Department at 479-238-0921, or after-hours at 479-524-4118, option five (5).
 Make sure to leave a message including your name, address, phone number, and a brief description of the problem.

 Please call the City of Siloam Springs before you call a plumber.
 If the problem is determined to be with the City sewer or water main we will correct it, and it will save you the cost of a plumber coming out unnecessarily.
 The City does not reimburse for plumbing expenses.

 Grease is one of the primary causes of residential pipeline and sewer main clogs which result in sewer backups throughout the City.
 To learn more about how to properly dispose of your grease, click here.